 If you’re looking to embrace simplicity, slow down and feel better, this is the ideal read for you.
-Author Brooke McAlary recognises we’re all overworked, overconnected and overstressed.
-Through Destination Simple, she wants to show readers that (no matter how busy you are) you can feel in control of your days, minimise stress and find pockets of peace in every day.
+Author Brooke McAlary recognizes we’re all overworked, overconnected and overstressed.
+Through Destination Simple, she wants to show readers that (no matter how busy you are) you can feel in control of your days, minimize stress and find pockets of peace every day.

-The cover alone, with its cosy woollen jumper and hands around a warm cup, make us feel like taking five minutes out.
+The cover alone, with its cozy sweater and hands around a warm cup, makes us feel like taking five minutes out.
 Destination Simple says it’s okay to stop rushing around, say no and not try to do it all.
 Broken down into bite-size sections, these changes are achievable, and the advice comes in a calming way, so it doesn’t seem like another must on our to-do list.
-Read for some peace of mind in 2018.

 With so much noise, physically and metaphorically in our modern lives, we rarely sit in silence just for the sake of it, without the company of an electronic device.
 This gem of a book is guaranteed to slow you down, shifting your focus to quiet reflection.
 With beautiful art house images of nature throughout, this makes for a thought-provoking yet relaxing read.